uPortal-Attic/uportal-home/docs/apereo-incubation.md

     + Developers can create their own uPortal Apps drawing from common configuration, style and functionality.
   + `angularjs-portal` → `uPortal-home`
-    + uPortal Home will be a standard uPortal App that handles layout of the framework widgets for a cohesive user experience.
+    + uPortal-home will be a standard uPortal App that handles layout of the framework widgets for a cohesive user experience.
     + Developers provide `uPortal-home-config` for environment specific configuration.